-The best print edition guidebook to Nepal has arrived!
+The latest paperback guidebook to Nepal has arrived!

-The latest book in my Nepal guidebook collection has been published in print with the release of Nepal: the complete guidebook (print edition).
-The book is published by Himalayan Travel Guides and 100% printed in Nepal by Nepali people.
+The latest book in my Nepal guidebook collection has been published in print with the release of Nepal: the complete guidebook (print edition) 2021.
+The book is published by Himalayan Travel Guides through international printing presses and is now available worldwide (15% discount until April 9th – see below for more).

 Nepal is both a gateway to trekking the Himalayas but also a magical place of unique living heritage style temples and adventurous wildlife filled jungles.
-It’s a country I’ve lived, studied in and traveled for over 10 years.
-During this time I’ve always believed Nepal deserved a guidebook that was custom made for travelers who come here.
+It’s a country I’ve lived, studied in, and traveled for over 10+ years.
+During this time I’ve always believed Nepal deserved a better guidebook that was custom made for travelers who come here.

 I want travelers to discover the undiscovered in Nepal

-This guidebook has been written with real travelers and tourists in mind as a priority.
-Nepal’s intermittent electricity, slow WiFi, remote areas and rough road infrastructure can make things hard for a tourist.
+Like all my books this guidebook has been written with real travelers and tourists in mind as a priority.
+Nepal’s intermittent electricity, slow WiFi, remote areas and bad road infrastructure can make things hard for a tourist.
 This paperback book addresses all this plus shows you how to use it to your advantage as you travel.

 With all trekking routes containing day-to-day descriptions, independent do-it-yourself heritage walks following every temple photographed along the way and wildlife safaris explained in detail, this is the type of guidebook I’ve always wanted for my own travels in Nepal for years.
-This paperback guidebook now lets you explore Nepal like never before!
+This paperback guidebook will let you explore Nepal like never before!

 This paperback guidebook was specifically designed from a tourists perspective to help you discover Nepal like no one else.

-Why does Nepal need a new paperback guidebook?
+Why does Nepal need a new edition paperback guidebook?

-I’ve been publishing the worlds best guides to Nepal online for over 10 years and publishing guidebooks books since 2014.
+I’ve been publishing the worlds best guides to Nepal online for over 10+ years and publishing guidebooks books since 2014.
 Many people have asked for paperback versions of my guidebooks.
-With a paperback book there’s less worry about carrying electronics, less eye strain and to many a paperback book simply feels better when traveling.
+With a paperback book there’s less worry about carrying electronics, no battery worries, less eye strain and to many a paperback book simply feels better when traveling.

 For a such a small country Nepal is an epic but challenging destination.
 There’s the majestic Himalayan mountains to trek.
 Unique living heritage sites that stretch across the countries middle lands.
 To the south are magnificent jungles filled with thriving wildlife that you won’t get anywhere else in the world.
 With this hardcopy guidebook in your hands you will be able to explore these places like no other person in the world.